Bourne-ID/Steam-Ban-Cloud-Check/README.md

 # Steam-Ban-Cloud-Check
 Checks for steam bans using Steam API and Google App Cloud

 Created to enhance the user experience by removing the step to use their own API key (which can be problematic if they do not own a domain name).
-As per the Steam API Terms of Use, API keys must be kept confidential, hence cannot be embedded into a Chome Extension, and therefore the creation of this cloud service.
+As per the Steam API Terms of Use, API keys must be kept confidential, hence cannot be embedded into a Chrome Extension, and therefore the creation of this cloud service.

 ##Input
 ```